StayTunedAds/staytuned-android-sdk-demo/README.md

 ## Licence

-Copyright (c) 2020 Staytuned
+Copyright (c) 2021 Staytuned

-Any person obtaining a copy of this software and associated documentation files (the "Software"), agrees not to copy or distribute this software without explicit permision from Staytuned
+Any person obtaining a copy of this software and associated documentation files (the "Software"), agrees not to copy or distribute this software without explicit permission from Staytuned